squeeve/tech-notes/index.md

----
+# Upcoming thingy

-title: a title page
+Oh hey, this is just a regular markdown page
----

-omg tired; gonna work on this later...